DMSaunders/event-fraud-case-study-public/overview.md

 #### [Deliverable]: Hello World app

 1. A request in your browser to `/hello` should display "Hello, World!".
 Set up a Flask app with a route `GET /hello` to do so.
-Here's an example app:
+Here's an example app skeleton:

 ```python
 from flask import Flask, request